ayrton-hora/ayrton-hora/README.md

 ### Hi, I'm Ayrton, call me TonTon or just Ton. 😸

-Currently a computer science student at the [Federal University of Sergipe (UFS)](https://www.ufs.br/), Brazil.
-Approximately four years of college and gaining knowledge.
+Currently a Computer Science student at [Federal University of Sergipe (UFS)](https://www.ufs.br/), Brazil.

+With approximately four years of college, I currently work as a Database Analyst and also play the role of Scrum Master and I try to get the most out of both experiences in this part of my journey.

+Software Engineering, Database are the areas that captivate me the most.
+Eventually I'll be breaking through the Back-end world and DevOps.

 ## Developing
 - [X] College...
 - [X] English...
-- [X] Markdown...
 - [X] Portfolio...
+- [X] Communication...

 ## Values
 🍂 Abstraction

-💬 Communicative

 📓 Perfectionist

 ☁️ Organized

+💬 Communicative

 📌 Methodical

 ## Porfolio
 :octocat: https://ayrton-hora.github.io/Portfolio/